Achievable logoAchievable logo

 Diaphragm, rib cage, differential pressure

-The diaphragm is a dome-shaped muscle that contracts downward to increase chest volume and create negative pressure, drawing air into the lungs.
-Meanwhile, the rib cage expands outward—supported by intercostal muscles—and helps maintain lung volume even at rest.
+The diaphragm is a dome-shaped muscle.
+When it contracts, it moves downward, increasing chest volume and creating negative pressure that draws air into the lungs.
+At the same time, the rib cage expands outward - supported by intercostal muscles - and helps maintain lung volume even at rest.

-This airflow is driven by differential pressure: the pressure inside the lungs (intrapulmonary) approaches atmospheric levels, while the intrapleural pressure remains lower, effectively pulling the lungs open and preventing collapse.
+Airflow is driven by differential pressure.
+The pressure inside the lungs (intrapulmonary) moves toward atmospheric levels, while the intrapleural pressure remains lower.
+This lower intrapleural pressure helps pull the lungs open and prevents collapse.

 Resiliency and surface tension effects

-A key characteristic of lung resiliency is its elastic recoil; if not for the outward support of the rib cage, the lungs would collapse further after exhalation.
+A key feature of lung resiliency is elastic recoil.
+Without the outward support of the rib cage, the lungs would collapse further after exhalation.

-Surface tension also promotes collapse, but the alveoli produce surfactants that reduce this tension and keep air sacs open.
+Surface tension in the alveoli also promotes collapse.
+To counter this, the alveoli produce surfactants that reduce surface tension and help keep the air sacs open.

 Alveolar gas exchange and pH control

-In alveolar gas exchange, oxygen diffuses into blood and carbon dioxide diffuses out, guided by differences in partial pressures and explained quantitatively by Henry’s Law.
+In alveolar gas exchange, oxygen diffuses into blood and carbon dioxide diffuses out.
+This is guided by differences in partial pressures and can be described quantitatively by Henry’s Law.

-This movement of gases also ties into pH control, as elevated CO2 in the blood can lower pH.
+Gas movement also connects to pH control, because elevated CO2 in the blood can lower pH.

 Nervous system control